adilahmed31/cs537-Discussion-su22/week-5/README.md

 This is not really a smart implementation of `sleep` syscall, because this process will jump between `RUNNABLE`, `RUNNING`, and `SLEEPING` back and forth until it sleeps long enough, which is inefficient and will mess up our compensation mechanism.

-To make it more efficient, you need to make `wakeup1()` smarter and treat a process that waits on `ticks` differently to avoid falsely wake up.
+To make it more efficient, you need to make `wakeup1()` smarter and treat a process that waits on `ticks` differently to avoid falsely waking up a process.

 For example, one implementation could be: